dwyl/learn-insomnia/README.md

 Then, we need to select the specific bit of data we want from that response.
-Insomnia supports JSONPath - A JSON query language - so lets use that to pick out the ID.
+Insomnia supports JSONPath - A JSON query language - so lets use that to pick out the ID:

 In `Filter`, write: